Commercial Fire Alarm and Suppression Systems

 To help promote a safe, healthy, and comfortable living and learning environment for all community members, smoking and vaping is prohibited.

 Fire Safety Reminders

-Tampering with fire extinguishers, fire protection equipment, or fire exits is a criminal offense.
+Tampering with fire extinguishers, fire protection equipment, or fire exit components are a criminal offense.
 The covering of smoke alarms or detectors is prohibited.

 - Students found responsible for doing so may be subject to criminal prosecution and College disciplinary action if malicious damage is done to fire equipment, including but not limited to pull boxes, hoses, smoke alarms, heat sensors, and fire extinguishers.

 Always report damaged fire detection, life safety, or suppression equipment to the appropriate staff within your residence hall or building.
 This includes fire extinguishers, exit signs, fire doors, smoke detectors/alarms, manual pull stations, sprinkler piping, etc.

 - Do not hang drapery or other items from sprinkler piping or sprinkler heads